albertoventurini/coursera-parallel-concurrent-distributed-java/courses/3_distributed_programming/week1.md

 [ (kA1, vA1), (kA2, vA2), ... (kAn, vAn) ] --> grouping --> [ (k, [vA1, vA2]), ... ]
 ```

-The grouping stage produces key-value pairs where the value is a list.
+The grouping stage produces (k, v) pairs where *v* is the list of values that share the same key.

 ### Reduce